NationalGenomicsInfrastructure/irma-provision/README.md

 python sync.py staging
 ```

-if you want to stage test a specific commit hash of `arteria-checksum`, and the default version of `arteria-siswrap`.
+if you want to stage test a specific commit hash of `arteria-checksum` and the default versions of the other arteria services.

 Launch the Arteria staging services by running the command `start-arteria-staging` as the `funk_004` user.
 That will spawn a detached screen session named `arteria-staging` with one window for each Arteria web service.
 If a service has crashed then one can (after debugging the stacktrace) respawn the process by hitting the `r` key  for the relevant window.
 If one want to manually force a restart of the process one can first abort the process with a normal `^C`, followed by the `r` key as mentioned previously.
 To kill all Arteria services the whole screen session can be closed down with the command `stop-arteria-staging`.